box/box-ui-elements/CONTRIBUTING.md

 #### Semantic Versioning

-"Semantic release" means that changes to the version number of the package (e.g. `3.42.11` to `3.43.0`) are done according to rules that indicate how the change will affect consumers.
+"Semantic versioning" means that changes to the version number of the package (e.g. `3.42.11` to `3.43.0`) are done according to rules that indicate how the change will affect consumers.
+Read more on the [npm page](https://docs.npmjs.com/about-semantic-versioning).

 The version number is broken into 3 positions &mdash; `Major.Minor.Patch`.
 In semantic release terms, changes to the numbers follow `Breaking.Feature.Fix`.